CMK10/About_me/README.md

 <p align="center">
     <img src="/images/etioporfirinas.png" style="width: 20%;">
 </p>
 <p align="center"><b>Etioporphyrin present in petroleum.
-M: VO<sub>2</sub>+ ou Ni<sub>2</sub>+ (Mergulhão et al., 36th RASBQ, 2013).</b></p>
+M: VO<sub>2</sub><sup>+</sup> ou Ni<sub>2</sub><sup>+</sup> (Mergulhão et al., 36<sup>th</sup> RASBQ, 2013).</b></p>

 During the crude oil fractionation process, I utilized liquid chromatography columns employing specific solvents at each step.
 Initially, to obtain the first fraction (paraffinic, aromatic, and polar - PAP), I introduced 0.6 ml of diluted crude oil into a gravimetric column filled with activated silica.
 Then, a solvent mixture was added sequentially, creating a gradient of increasing polarity.
 When the solution became transparent, the second fraction, resin (asphaltenes), was obtained by introducing a mixture of ultrapure water, methanol, and chloroform, operated until complete evaporation.
-The collected fractions were evaporated using a rotary evaporator, then again under argon flow, and stored at -5 oC.
+The collected fractions were evaporated using a rotary evaporator, then again under argon flow, and stored at -5 <sup>o</sup>C.

 The next phase of the fractionation process involved a medium-pressure column filled with activated silica in methanol.
 The sample was diluted in toluene and injected via a peristaltic pump, followed by solvent injections according to a decreasing polarity gradient: methanol, methanol and toluene, followed by pure toluene.
 The system, including a UV-Vis spectroscopy detector coupled with a multimeter to monitor the solution's voltage, indicated the moment of fraction cutting.
 The fractions were obtained in the following order, according to the decreasing polarity gradient of the solvent: paraffin, FR1 (heavy polar), FR2 (heavy aromatic, polar), FR3 (aromatics).
 The masses of the fractions were determined and stored at -20 oC.
 The subsequent decomposition of the fractions in a microwave oven was performed to ensure complete decomposition.
 All samples were decomposed twice to ensure reproducibility.
 After decomposition, the samples were diluted in water and subjected to ICP-MS analysis.
 Mass balance calculations showed a preconcentration of Ni and V in FR1 and FR2, confirmed by their respective concentrations compared to reference samples.